ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 In the evidence collection phase the verifier communicates with attesters to collect evidence.

-The first part of the evidence collection phase does not perform any crypographic validation.
-This allows verifiers to use untrusted code for their initial evidence collection.
+The first part of the Evidence collection phase does not perform any cryptographic validation.
+This allows verifiers to use untrusted code for their initial Evidence collection.

 The results of the evidence collection are protocol specific data and transcripts which can be processed by the verifier.